lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 The SPI_HOST FSM is responsible for parsing the input command segments and configuration settings, which it uses to control the timing of the `sck` and `csb` signals.
 It also controls the timing of shift register operations, coordinating I/O on the `sd` bus with the other SPI signals.

-This section describes the SPI_HOST FSM and its control of the `sck` and `csb` lines as well as its interactions with the Shift Register and the Config/Command CDC.
+This section describes the SPI_HOST FSM and its control of the `sck` and `csb` lines as well as its interactions with the Shift Register and the Command FIFO.

 ### Clock Divider

-The SPI_HOST FSM is driven by rising edge of the core clock, however the FSM state registers are not *enabled* during every cycle.
+The SPI_HOST FSM is driven by the rising edge of the input clock, however the FSM state registers are not *enabled* during every cycle.
 There is an internal clock counter `clk_cntr_q` which repeatedly counts down from {{< regref "CONFIGOPTS.CLKDIV" >}} to 0, and the FSM is only enabled when `clk_cntr_q == 0`.

 The exception is when the FSM is one of the two possible Idle states (`Idle` or `IdleCSBActive`), in which case `clk_cntr_q` is constantly held at zero, making it possible to immediately transition out of the idle state as soon as a new command appears.